UNIVERSAL HEALTH CARE FOR ALL AMERICANS

 Three Parks for Single Payer

 Three Parks Independent Democrats has endorsed the Single Payer approach to universal health care.
-We do not believe that private for-profit insurance should play a major role in the national plan being debated in Congress.
-We join the NY State Assembly and National Conference of Mayors in supporting the U.S. National Health Insurance Act of 2009, H.R.
-676.
+We do not believe that private for-profit insurance should play a role in health care

 Majority Support for a Public System